 In the meantime, make the syrup by combining all of the syrup ingredients together in a small saucepan.

 Bring to a boil.
 Reduce to a simmer and cook about 5-6 minutes.
 Remove from heat and allow to completely cool.

-Whisk in the olive oil, yogurt, orange juice, salt, vanilla extract, and marmalade.
+Whisk in the olive oil, yogurt, orange juice, salt, and vanilla extract.

 Mix in the phyllo slices, a handful at a time.
 Use 2 forks to mix them in evenly.

-Pour in a 9 inch by 13 inch baking pan.
+Pour into a 9 inch by 13 inch baking pan.